Too Early for Birdsong

 We operate inside a structure much bigger than us, so very old and grand, we deem ourselves minuscule, irrelevant, crushed under the weight of history.
 The demands of the present, the burdens of our future.
 Our existence is stretched paper-thin on the vast infrastructure we assemble.
 We become ghosts in shells, silent, regulated, restrained, overwhelmed, muddled, cast over the town like the bleak orange cloud cover at night, like mist at dawn.
 Like dreams in waking life.

-The bright urban wilderness feeds on those who comprise it.
-It sucks on our verve, licks up our marrow, leaves behind bones for an existential bonfire.
+The bright urban wilderness feeds on its inhabitants.
+It sucks on our verve, licks up our marrow, and leaves behind a mountain of bones.

 My purpose is to find purpose.
 Something toward which to move, and by which to be moved.
 We’re creatures of narrative.
 We respond to the stories we tell ourselves.
 I need a story to keep going, a point to focus on.
 It’s about having a goal, somewhere to go.
 Faith in the process, a love for the journey.
 We don’t wander aimlessly – or lose faith, substance, or memory – when we have a vision.
 We don’t go round in circles, and when we do, it’s for a reason.